Linda M. Distlerath

 Previously, Linda led the global health practice at APCO Worldwide, a public affairs consultancy, as the primary business counselor and advisor to organizations in the health care, biopharmaceutical, food & beverage, and animal health sectors.
 Linda spent most of her career as a senior executive and corporate officer at Merck & Co., Inc., a Fortune100 global biopharmaceutical firm, where she led corporate public affairs and global health policy.
 She also was president of the Merck Company Foundation.

 Linda has been active in several professional and charitable organizations.
-She is an elected member of the Council on Foreign Relations and the Economic Club of Washington, D.C., and serves on the International Advisory Council for APCO Worldwide.
-Linda is a former board chair of the Community Foundation of New Jersey, the African Comprehensive HIV/AIDS Partnership and the China-MSD HIV/AIDS Partnership.
+She is an elected member of the Council on Foreign Relations and former board chair of the Community Foundation of New Jersey, the African Comprehensive HIV/AIDS Partnership and the China-MSD HIV/AIDS Partnership.
 She holds a BS in Medical Technology from the University of Michigan, a PhD in Environmental Health/Toxicology from the University of Cincinnati, a Post-Doctoral Fellowship in Molecular Biochemistry from Vanderbilt University School of Medicine, and a JD from Rutgers University Law School.
-Linda and her husband of 45 years are avid world adventurers, with travel to over 50 countries across all seven continents including Hong Kong, where Linda was an expatriate for several years.
+Linda and her husband of 46 years are avid world adventurers, with travel to over 50 countries across all seven continents including Hong Kong, where Linda was an expatriate for several years.